-All day camp 9:00 am – 4:00 pm we break twice a day for ‘ snack and relax’ (we do offer some snacks but kids are welcome to pack their own).
-Each camper must bring own lunch and water bottle.
+All day camp 9:00 am – 4:00 pm we break twice a day for ‘ snack and relax’ (we do offer some snacks but kids are welcome to bring their own).
+Each camper must bring their own lunch and water bottle.

 Camp Registration and Fees

 Full week camp fee is $390.00 plus 13% HST.

-A 30% deposit is required to hold the booking.
-This fee includes all materials.
-Full payment must be made by June 1st and cancellations before this date will be charged a $50.00 fee.
-No refunds after June 1st.
-(Note the minimum group number is 5 and the maximum number is 18 students per session.)
+(Note the minimum group number is 8 and the maximum number is 18 students per session.)
 Low enrollment may result in cancellation.

 Contact Michele at 416-433-8373 or email@example.com with questions.

 Our mornings will start with drawing activities and development of art projects.
 Each child will be given space to create according to their pace and skill level.
 In combination with a visual art program we have created interactive activities that involve improvisational skits and story telling with prop interaction.
-We will do walking trips to Vermont Park (weather permitting) to participate in free and structured play activity, wading pool/splash pad cool downs and lunch breaks (please pack a towel and swimsuit if children want to participate).
+We will do walking trips to Vermont Park (weather permitting) to participate in free and structured play activity, wading pool/splash pad cool downs and lunch breaks (please pack a towel, swimsuit or clothing change if children want to participate).
 Often the children say they don’t want to be wet but is most often not the case so it is good to be prepared.
 The afternoon will focus on completing art projects.
 Our activities and breaks will take place in the back garden, which is safely shaded and gated.

 Note: Artwork will be sent home on the final day of camp.
-If you are leaving early on the final day please give us a heads up in advance.
+If you are leaving before or early on the final day please give us a heads up in advance.